-The compensation committee of our board of directors, composed entirely of non-employee members of our board of directors, oversees, among other things, the design and administration of our executive compensation program and our equity incentive plans (including reviewing and approving equity award grants).
+The compensation committee of our board of directors, composed entirely of non-employee independent members of our board of directors, oversees, among other things, the design and administration of our executive compensation program and our equity incentive plans (including reviewing and approving equity award grants).
 The compensation committee reviews and approves all compensation decisions relating to our executive officers, including our Named Executive Officers, on an annual basis.
-The compensation committee reviews the components of executive officer compensation for consistency with our compensation philosophy and takes into account changes in compensation practices among companies it considers similar to us in various respects.
+The compensation committee reviews the components of executive officer compensation for consistency with our compensation philosophy and takes into account changes in compensation practices among companies it considers similar to us in certain respects.
+The compensation committee also reviews overall compensation risk and has the discretion to direct Radford, its independent compensation consultant.
 See Committees of the Board of Directors-Compensation Committee above for additional information about the compensation committee.